-PHI 219 ASIAN PHILOSOPHY 3 Credit Hours
+PHI 219 ASIAN PHILOSOPHY

 Examines the philosophical and spiritual thought of Hinduism, Confucianism, Daoism, and Buddhism and explores the role of yoga, meditation, ritual, and other social practices.
-Fall Semester.
+As needed.

 PHI 225 PHILOSOPHY OF HUMAN NATURE 3 Credit Hours

 Analyzes various theories and concepts of human nature throughout history, including the mind-body problem, mortality vs. immortality, and freedom vs. determinism.
 May also study the related concepts of person and being.
 Fall Semester.